breakfastlife/Parstagram/README.md

 # Parstagram
-Building Instagram from the ground up
+Building Instagram from the ground up using parsing through Heroku instead of using the Instagram Api